Unified.to

 Predictable freshness

-Virtual webhooks are not about eliminating polling.
-They are about containing it, so it doesn't leak into every product surface.
+Virtual webhooks are not about removing polling.
+They are about containing it within a single system boundary.

 Event delivery comparison